 Each officer and director only has one vote and may not vote by proxy.

-The affirmative vote of a majority of all officers and directors is an act of the Board of Directors if the action is taken pursuant to this section, unless a greater number of affirmative votes for the proposed action is required by law, the Articles of Incorporation, or these Bylaws.
+The affirmative vote of a majority of all officers and directors is an act of the Board if the action is taken pursuant to this section, unless a greater number of affirmative votes for the proposed action is required by law, the Articles of Incorporation, or these Bylaws.

 The Board shall set Society and Library policies and shall control and manage the affairs and funds of the Society.